How to Create an Instagram Business Account [Step by Step Guide]

 Sharing Instagram Story isn’t much different from creating another promotional post.
 But several rules apply:

-Add stickers, location tags, post mentions and hashtags, write your CTA – or your Story will look “bare”.
+Add stickers, location tags, post mentions and hashtags, write a call to action – or your Story will look “bare”.
 This is a common practice Instagrammers are used to, so benefit from it unless being different is a part of your Instagram marketing strategy.

 The stories disappear within 24 hours after the publication, so you can play with a sense of urgency, say, posting a coupon for a hot deal that will be live for the next 24 hours only.